-AIUK Partner organisations AIUK Partner organisations will make their own arrangements for safeguarding, and in accordance with their safeguarding policy, but should also be given a copy of this policy and the safeguarding procedure.
+AIUK Partner organisations will make their own arrangements for safeguarding, and in accordance with their safeguarding policy, but should also be given a copy of this policy and the safeguarding procedure.

-How concerns will be managed
+6. How concerns will be managed

-When concerns are reported to AIUK safeguarding, they may be managed in several ways depending on the nature of the incident.
+- When concerns are reported to AIUK safeguarding, they may be managed in several ways depending on the nature of the incident.
 The safeguarding manager will ensure the appropriate response is taken and, in some cases, a combination of responses may be required.
-These may include:

-- Report to the relevant statutory agency e.g. police, children social care or the Local Authority Designated Officer (LADO) (or appropriate alternative) - Referral to the Disclosure & Barring Service (DBS) (or appropriate alternative) - If the concern is about a member of staff, People & Performance disciplinary process (formal and informal) - Serious incident reporting to The Charity Commission

-Internal review or co-operation with any external reviews
+These may include: - Report to the relevant statutory agency e.g. police, children social care or the Local Authority Designated Officer (LADO) (or appropriate alternative) - Referral to the Disclosure & Barring Service (DBS) (or appropriate alternative) - If the concern is about a member of staff, People & Performance disciplinary process (formal and informal) - Serious incident reporting to The Charity Commission - Internal review or co-operation with any external reviews - 6.2 In making the decision about the next steps, the safeguarding manager will consider what is in the best interest of the individual, taking into consideration prejudices that exist within current safeguarding strategies and practices to avoid discrimination, as presented in "Radical Safeguarding A Social Justice Workbook for Safeguarding Practitioners".

-Disclosure and confidentiality
+7. Disclosure and confidentiality

-If a child/young person comes to any AIUK staff, activist, volunteer, trustee or board member with an abuse disclosure/or there is any suspicion that abuse has or may take place: the individual should take immediate action in accordance with the safeguarding procedures.

-As far as possible, confidentiality is crucial - but the welfare of any child/young person is paramount.
-The law requires you within limits, to disclose the information to the appropriate body whether it is the management of the organisation we are visiting, social services or the police.

-When you have a concern about an adult, you should always discuss this concern with them and be open and honest that you are going to make a safeguarding report.
+- 7.1 If a child/young person comes to any AIUK staff, activist, volunteer, trustee or board member with an abuse disclosure/or there is any suspicion that abuse has or may take place: the individual should take immediate action in accordance with the safeguarding procedures. - 7.2 As far as possible, confidentiality is crucial but the welfare of any child/young person is paramount.
+The law requires you within limits, to disclose the information to the appropriate body whether it is the management of the organisation we are visiting, social services or the police. - 7.3 When you have a concern about an adult, you should always discuss this concern with them and be open and honest that you are going to make a safeguarding report.
 If on occasion this does not feel appropriate and you are not sure what to do, you can approach the safeguarding manager first and a discussion can be had about the appropriate next steps and who should contact the individual.

-Useful contact details
+8. Useful contact details

-AIUK Designated Safeguarding Lead:
+8.1 AIUK Designated Safeguarding Lead: